Control 2.19: Customer AI Disclosure and Transparency

 Why This Matters for FSI

-- SEC Reg BI: Transparency obligations require disclosure of how recommendations are made
+- SEC Reg BI: Transparency obligations require disclosure of how recommendations are made; undisclosed AI involvement in recommendations may not meet the disclosure obligation

 Control Description